-When a student has been absent for three (3) days during the current school year without a lawful excuse, District staff shall provide notice to the person in parental relation who resides in the same household as the student within ten (10) school days of the student's third unexcused absence.
+When a student has been absent for three (3) days during the current school year without a lawful excuse, JYK DCS staff shall provide notice to the person in parental relation who resides in the same household as the student within ten (10) school days of the student's third unexcused absence.
 The notice shall:

-- Be in the mode and language of communication preferred by the person in parental relation; - Include a description of the consequences if the student becomes habitually truant; and

-• When transmitted to a person who is not the biological or adoptive parent, also be provided to the student's biological or adoptive parent, if the parent's mailing address is on file with the school and the parent is not precluded from receiving the information by court order.
+e Be in the mode and language of communication preferred by the person in parental relation; Include a description of the consequences if the student becomes habitually truant; and When transmitted to a person who is not the biological or adoptive parent, also be provided to the student's biological or adoptive parent, if the parent's mailing address is on file with the school and the parent is not precluded from receiving the information by court order.

-The notice may include the offer of an attendance intervention conference.
+The notice will include the offer of an attendance intervention conference.

-If the student incurs additional unexcused absences after prior notice student and parent will be interviewed by attendance intervention team, comprised of the principal, the social worker and the school counselor The purpose of the this conference is to improve student attendance.
-Please review steps below for student attendance improvement conference.
+If the student incurs additional unexcused absences after prior notice, the student and parent will be interviewed by attendance intervention team, composed of the Principal, the Social worker and the School counselor The purpose of this conference is to improve student attendance.
+Please review steps below for the student attendance improvement conference.